 According to Meagan, “When the pelvic floor muscles are stuck in spasm, they lose their ability to act like a trampoline and rebound and react to the pressure from the inside.
 And a spasming muscle is weak because it doesn’t have the right blood flow; it’s not contracting and relaxing properly.

-“Plus the pain often makes people hold their breath, and incorrect breathing is itself a major risk factor for pelvic floor issues.
+“Plus the pain often makes people hold their breath, and incorrect breathing is itself a major risk factor for pelvic organ prolapse.
 In this case, it’s causing more pressure in a system that’s already failing.”

 A lot of it comes down to sitting too much and not exercising correctly.